 Tip: If you're interested in using CoinBase as your digital wallet, use our Coinbase link to signup with Coinbase and you and Computer Hope will get $10 of free Bitcoin when you buy or sell your first $100 of digital currency.

 To buy Bitcoin you can use the wallet to transfer real-life money from your bank account, credit card (if supported), wire transfer, or from another cryptocurrency.
-When buying Bitcoin, you'll likely be purchasing a fraction of a Bitcoin because as of this writing one Bitcoin is worth $7,597.02.
-So, if you were to spend $100, you'd be buying 0.01265759 BTC.
+When buying Bitcoin, you'll likely be purchasing a fraction of a Bitcoin known as a satoshi (0.00000001 of a Bitcoin) because as of this writing one Bitcoin is worth $7,597.02.
+So, if you were to spend $100, you'd be buying 0.01265759 BTC at this Bitcoin value.

 Note: Keep in mind that each time you buy, sell, or make a purchase with Bitcoin that there are transaction fees.
 Also, realize as you're storing any digital currency that it will fluctuate in value every day and typically fluctuate faster than any other type of investment.
 So, every hour your wallet value will gain or lose money.
 There may also be times where your wallet will gain/lose value for weeks or months at a time.